-With Ultra Europe 2018 now just a matter of days away, here's everything you need to know to make the most of your Ultra experience.
+With Ultra Europe now just a matter of days away (this year's edition will be 11-18 July), here's everything you need to know to make the most of your Ultra experience.

 BY PLANE: Split Airport is an international airport, and is located west of the city.
 The journey along the coast from the airport should take around 30 minutes by bus.

 BY TRAIN: Split train station is located in the centre of the city.
 If you plan to travel by train, you will most likely need to initially travel to Zagreb, and then catch a connecting service onto Split, which will take between 6-9 hours.

 How do I get from my accommodation to the festival?

 The festival will be running a shuttle bus service between the festival's main venue and accommodation zones.
 This means you will have easy and reliable transport between the party and your bed.
 Tickets for these can be booked in advance.

 If you've booked tickets for any of the events on Hvar or Vis, you will need to get there by catamaran.

 If you're into EDM, then you'll be in heaven, partying with Swedish House Mafia, Daid Guetta, Afrojack, The Chainsmokers, DJ Snake; I could go on.

 That said, there's also a tonne of other electronic styles to feast on, including house and techno with Carl Cox, Maceo Plex, Richie Hawtin, Adam Beyer and more.
 View the full lineup on our guide.

 What parties are there away from the main stage?